 7Put someone in charge of the certificate and rings.
 Some of the more obvious things, like the marriage certificate and wedding rings, are often forgotten in the flurry of activity leading up to the ceremony.
 Put someone in charge of these to ensure all goes smoothly.X

-8Have a plan for and unexpected guests.
+8Have a plan for children and unexpected guests.
 Decide upfront whether you want children in attendance at your wedding.
-Make sure your guests know your decision by including a on your save-the-dates and/or your wedding website: “The reception is adults-only.”
+Make sure your guests know your decision by including a line on your save-the-dates and/or your wedding website: “The reception is adults-only.”
 Be very clear about plus-ones on your invitations, but be prepared with extra chairs and extra food just in case.XIf children do show up, you can discreetly ask the family to move to the back of the venue (especially if the children get fussy).Method 3Method 3 of 3:Planning Ahead

 1Start as early as possible.
 Even if you’re planning a long engagement, the sooner you start planning the wedding, the less stressful the process will be.
 Immediately after the engagement you should set an approximate budget and estimate the number of guests you plan to invite.
 These items are crucial when it comes to booking a venue, which is the first major wedding decision that needs to be made, and one of the most costly.X

 2Choose a venue 12 to 14 months out.
 Finding the perfect venue takes time and research.
 When you finally do find the venue you want, it could be booked as far as a year in advance.
 Before you set the date for your wedding, find the venue of your dreams.
-Once you’ve nailed down the venue and booked it, you then have a time frame to within for the rest of the planning.X
+Once you’ve nailed down the venue and booked it, you then have a time frame to work within for the rest of the planning.X

 3Make a budget and stick to it.
 Get a clear idea of how much money you have to work with.
 Create a list of expenses and set to work getting price quotes and researching your options.X You may want to consider opening up a bank account where wedding monies can be deposited.
 This will help you keep track of how much you’re spending more easily.